Basis-set correction based on density-functional theory: Rigorous framework for a one-dimensional model: Basis-set correction theory

 Like in standard DFT, by the theory of Legendre–Fenchel transformations, this Lieb functional $F^{\w\B}_\text{L}$ must be the lower semi-continuous convex envelope of the Levy-Lieb functional $F^{\w\B}$, i.e.

 One could also write down this Lieb functional as a constrained-search over ensemble density matrices, and again we should have $F^{\w\B}[\rho] = F_\text{L}^{\w\B}[\rho]$ for densities $\rho$ which are densities of a non-degenerate ground state of the Hamiltonian $H^{\w\B}[v]$ for some potential $v$.
-As we will see in Section~\ref{sec:fUEGwB}, the definition of $F^{\w\B}_\text{L}$ in Eq.~(\ref{FwBL}) is useful to calculate the functional in practice since it involves a unconstrained maximization over potentials $v$ whereas the Levy-Lieb functional in Eq.~(\ref{FLLwB}) involves a potentially more complicated constrained minimization over wave functions yielding a fixed density $\rho$.
+As already mentioned, in the present case of two spin-singlet electrons, the ground state is always non-degenerate and thus the Levy-Lieb and Lieb functionals are identical, i.e. $F^{\w\B}=F_\text{L}^{\w\B}$.
+As we will see in Section~\ref{sec:fUEGwB}, the definition in Eq.~(\ref{FwBL}) is useful to calculate the functional in practice since it involves a unconstrained maximization over potentials $v$ whereas the definition in Eq.~(\ref{FLLwB}) involves a potentially more complicated constrained minimization over wave functions yielding a fixed density $\rho$.

 In summary, the advantage of the second variant of basis-set correction over the first variant is that it is connected with the exact ground-state energy [via Eq.~(\ref{E0vfrom2}) or ~(\ref{E0vPsi0wB})] and that it involves a complementary basis-set correction functional which is defined for all densities in ${\cal R}$.
 In the next section, we exploit this in order to construct a LDA for the functional $\bar{E}^{\w\B}_{\c,\md}[\rho]$.